Trump's grievances feed menacing undertow after the election

 "Death threats, physical threats, intimidation — it's too much, it's not right," said Gabriel Sterling, a Republican elections official in Georgia who implored Trump to "stop inspiring people to commit potential acts of violence."
 Trump in response only pressed his groundless case that he lost unfairly, neither discouraging trouble nor explicitly calling for it.

 The triggering of emotions has always been a Trump staple.
-His political movement was born in arenas that echoed with supporters' chants of "lock her up."
-Support was animated over the past four years by his relentlessly mocking ways, his slams against the "enemy of the people," and his raw talent for belittling political foes with insulting nicknames like "Sleepy Joe" Biden.
+His political movement was born in arenas that echoed with chants of "lock her up."
+His support has been animated over the past four years by his relentlessly mocking ways, his slams against the "enemy of the people," and his raw talent for belittling political foes with insulting nicknames like "Sleepy Joe" Biden.
 That's one of the nicer ones.

-But in the last weeks of Trump's presidency, the tenor has taken on an even more toxic edge as state after state has affirmed Biden's victory, judge after judge has dismissed his campaign's legal challenges and Trump's cadre of loyalists has played to his frustrations.
+But in the final weeks of Trump's presidency, the tenor has taken on an even more toxic edge as state after state has affirmed Biden's victory, judge after judge has dismissed Trump's legal challenges and his cadre of loyalists has played to his frustrations.
 As Biden builds the foundation of his new administration, Trump is commanding attention for the agitations he is likely to carry forward when he is gone from office.

 Tough beans, Trump lawyer Rudy Giuliani said of the state officials who are fearing for their safety.

-For Coomer, the trouble began around the time Trump campaign lawyers falsely claimed that his company had rigged the election.
+For Coomer, the trouble began around the time Trump campaign lawyers falsely claimed his company rigged the election.

 Far-right chat rooms posted his photo, details about his family and address.
-"The first death threats followed almost immediately," he told The Associated Press on Wednesday.
+"The first death threats followed almost immediately," he told The Associated Press.
 "For the first couple days it was your standard online Twitter threats, 'hang him, he's a traitor.'"

 "It's terrifying," he said.
 "I've worked in international elections in all sorts of post-conflict countries where election violence is real and people end up getting killed over it.
 And I feel that we're on the verge of that."

 DiGenova later said he was joking.
-The fired official, Christopher Krebs, wrote in an Op-Ed in The Washington Post: "My lawyers will do the talking, they'll do it in court. ...
-They're going to be busy."
+The fired official, Christopher Krebs, told The Washington Post, "My lawyers will do the talking, they'll do it in court."

 "This is unprecedented in America," Taylor said.
 "This is not who we are.
 This is not what an open society is supposed to look like."